makma/fingerprintjs.com/content/blog/6-ways-to-permanently-ban-users-from-your-website.md

     IP, email address, browser fingerprint and more.
   url: https://fingerprintjs.com/blog/permanently-ban-users/
   image: /img/uploads/ban-from-website.png
+  imageAlt: How to ban users from your website
+  imageTitle: How to ban users from your website
 featured: true
 publishDate: 2021-05-17T20:01:48.851Z
 title: 6 Ways to Permanently Ban Users from Your Website